 We now have screening in place for everyone entering our facilities.
 This is a precautionary measure taken at all hospitals and long-term care homes across the province to limit the spread of the infection amongst a particularly vulnerable population.

 Any individual, including staff and physicians, coming into the hospital or extended care facility will be greeted by screeners.
-Screening includes asking about symptoms (cough, difficulty breathing) and having your temperature taken.
+Screening includes asking about symptoms (cough, difficulty breathing, etc.) and having your temperature taken.

-William A. George Extended Care Facility: The screening station is at the main entrance.
+William A. George Extended Care Facility: The screening station is at the main entrance of the Facility.

 Please remember to pay for your parking before leaving the facility at one of our parking pay stations.
 Our Parking Rates are available here on our Parking information page.